FREQUENTLY ASKED QUESTIONS

-I offer individual face to face person-centred counselling for adults and young people (16 to 18 years).
+I offer individual face to face, online (via Zoom) and telephone person-centred counselling for adults and young people (16 to 18 years).

 Each session is 50 minutes in duration, usually at the same time each week.

-The first session is for us to meet and to ask questions to help us decide if we are able to work together.
+This is an introductory chat to enable you to ask questions to help us decide if we are able to work together.